Key Generation for Internet of Things: A Contemporary Survey: Key Generation Systems for IoT Devices

 \subsubsection{Channel Reciprocity-based Approaches}

-Channel reciprocity-based key generation has received extensive research interests and been applied with a number of wireless technologies, such as ZigBee, Wi-Fi, LoRa, etc. As shown in Fig.~\ref{fig:model}(a), Alice and Bob are located with a certain distance between them.
+Channel reciprocity-based key generation has received extensive research interests and been applied with several wireless technologies, such as ZigBee, Wi-Fi, LoRa, etc. As shown in Fig.~\ref{fig:model}(a), Alice and Bob are located with a certain distance between them.
 They will then leverage the reciprocal channel between them for key generation.
 Below, we introduce several representative systems for each wireless technology.

-\paragraph{ZigBee} ZigBee is a popular communication technology for the wireless sensor networks and wireless body area networks.
-It uses the IEEE 802.15.4 as the physical and MAC layer protocols.
+\paragraph{ZigBee} ZigBee is a popular communication technology for wireless sensor networks and wireless body area networks.
+It uses the IEEE 802.15.4 as the physical and Media Access Control (MAC) layer protocols.
 ZigBee operates at the 2.4~GHz and has a communication range about 100 meters.
 RSSI is available in ZigBee systems.

-To the best of the authors knowledge, Aono~et al.~\cite{aono2005wireless} proposed the first ZigBee-based key generation protocol in 2005, which is also the first practical key generation system.
+To the best of the authors' knowledge, Aono~et al.~\cite{aono2005wireless} proposed the first ZigBee-based key generation protocol in 2005, which is also the first practical key generation system.
 The authors designed an electronically steerable parasitic array radiator (ESPAR) antenna, which can be dynamically configured to introduce channel fluctuation.
 Patwari~et al.~\cite{patwari2010high} proposed high-rate uncorrelated bit extraction (HRUBE), which is a framework incorporating interpolating, transforming for decorrelation and multi-bit quantization.
 They constructed a testbed using the TI CC2420 sensor nodes.
 Their system can achieve 22 bit/s at a KDR of 2.2\% or 10 bit/s at a disagreement of 0.54\%.

-Ali~et al.~\cite{Ali2014Eliminating} investigated key generation performance in body area communications.
+Ali~et al.~\cite{Ali2014Eliminating} investigated key generation in body area communications.
 The sensors were worn on the arm of a person and tested with scenarios including high activity (subject working and walking), low activity (subject seating and working) and dynamic environment (surrounding environment variation due to walking pedestrian).
 They used a Savitzky-Golay filter to improve the signal noise ratio (SNR) of the received signals.
 They demonstrated that it is feasible to leverage the existing communication packets for key generation, though it took about 15 to 35 minutes to generate a 128-bit key.